Thelma Schoonmaker: Film

+Television

+Achievements and recognition

+Schoonmaker equaled the record for the most Oscar wins (three) in the Best Film Editing category, shared with Ralph Dawson, Daniel Mandell, and Michael Kahn.
+Furthermore, she holds the record for most nominations in that category, with nine.
+Schoonmaker is also the first woman to win multiple Oscars for film editing.

-In 2012, the Motion Picture Editors Guild published a list of the 75 best-edited films of all time based on a survey of its membership.
-Three films edited by Schoonmaker with Scorsese are on this list: Raging Bull (1980), listed first, Goodfellas (1990), listed fifteenth, and Hugo (2011), listed sixty-ninth.
-Only George Tomasini, the editor of Alfred Hitchcock's films in the 1950s, has more appearances on this list.
+In 2012, on the 75th anniversary of its founding, the Motion Picture Editors Guild issued a list of the 75 best-edited films of all time based on a survey of its membership.
+Three films edited by Schoonmaker made the list—all directed by Scorsese and spanning three different decades—including Raging Bull (1980), which is ranked first; Goodfellas (1990), ranked fifteenth; and Hugo (2011), ranked sixty-ninth.
+Only George Tomasini, the editor of Alfred Hitchcock's films in the 1950s and 1960s, has more appearances on this list, with four; and only Dede Allen also edited three pictures across three decades, with hers in particular from the 1960s through the 1980s.